50% Off Spring Sandal Essentials

 Of course, online options offer a different kind of convenience.
 Some companies will mail you a kit to make a foam mold of your feet at home, which you then send back for them to create your orthotics.
 While this can be a straightforward process, it relies on you creating a perfect impression.
 Other brands offer a wide range of insoles designed for work boots, but they may not offer the same degree of personalization as a true custom-fit orthotic.

-Understanding Cost and Insurance Options
+Breaking Down the Cost and Insurance Coverage

 Investing in your foot health is one of the best things you can do for your overall well-being, especially when you’re on your feet all day.
 Custom orthotics can range in price, often costing several hundred dollars.
 Think of it not as a purchase, but as a long-term investment in comfort and pain prevention.
 High-quality, custom-fit orthotics are built to last and provide consistent support that over-the-counter options simply can't.